hujhax/austin-improv-wiki/Shows/Kaleidoscope.md

 ## Summary
 The show is inspired by the UCB show *Let's Have a Ball*.
 Each show had a four-act structure: three long two-person scenes, followed by a montage based on that information.

-Each performance was double-billed with a set from [[Troupes/Collective Alibi]].
+Each performance was double-billed with a set from [[Troupes/Collective Alibi|Collective Alibi]].

 ### Press Blurb
 A press blurb from their facebook event page: <blockquote>Featuring a cast of six of ColdTowne Theater’s sharpest improvisers, *Kaleidoscope* is an improvised comedy show unlike any other currently playing in Austin.
 Inspired by a structure originated at the Upright Citizens Brigade Theater, Kaleidoscope blends three unique audience